qstackfield/ris-standard/ris_v1_0.md

+Understood.
+You need clean, copy-paste-safe Markdown, with no formatting glitches, no smart quotes, no hidden characters, and fully compatible with:
+	•	GitHub Markdown renderer
+	•	mkdocs-material
+	•	GitHub Pages

+Below is Section 0 + Section 1, rewritten cleanly in pure Markdown, ready for direct insertion into ris_v1_0.md or docs/sections/ in your private repo.

+You can copy/paste this EXACTLY as-is.

+⸻

 Reasoning Integrity Standard (RIS) v1.0

 Published by Atom Labs
 © 2025 Atom Labs.
 All Rights Reserved.

+⸻

 0. Foreword

-The Reasoning Integrity Standard (RIS) establishes a formal, measurable framework for evaluating, governing, and maintaining the integrity of reasoning processes executed by large language models (LLMs), autonomous agents, and multi-model cognitive systems.
+The Reasoning Integrity Standard (RIS) defines a formal framework for evaluating, governing, and maintaining the integrity of reasoning performed by large language models (LLMs), autonomous agents, and multi-model cognitive systems.

-This specification was developed by Atom Labs in response to a critical industry need: the lack of standardized methodologies for assessing the stability, predictability, and trustworthiness of LLM-based reasoning in production environments.
-As LLMs increasingly drive high-impact decisions across finance, healthcare, security, and enterprise infrastructure, the absence of a reasoning-integrity benchmark has become a material operational risk.
+This standard was developed by Atom Labs to address the absence of authoritative, measurable criteria for assessing the stability and trustworthiness of LLM reasoning in production environments.
+As AI systems increasingly perform high-impact decision-making across enterprise, regulatory, and safety-critical contexts, the industry requires an auditable, repeatable, and model-agnostic method for measuring reasoning reliability.

-RIS defines a structured, repeatable, and quantitative model for evaluating reasoning behavior.
-It introduces a multi-level maturity framework (RIS-0 through RIS-4) and prescribes normative controls that govern reasoning stability, semantic coherence, chain-of-thought consistency, contextual boundaries, and resistance to cognitive drift.
-This document establishes the requirements necessary for systems that rely on LLM reasoning to demonstrate measurable reliability under real-world workloads and adversarial conditions.
+RIS establishes a multi-level maturity model (RIS-0 through RIS-4) along with normative controls governing chain-of-thought stability, semantic coherence, drift detection, governance, and reasoning boundary enforcement.
+It specifies the requirements necessary for organizations to assess the integrity of reasoning workflows under real-world operational and adversarial conditions.

 This standard is intended for:
-	•	enterprise architects responsible for deploying AI systems;
+	•	enterprise architects deploying AI systems;
-	•	safety and governance teams managing LLM trust and compliance;
+	•	safety and governance teams responsible for LLM oversight;
-	•	research organizations evaluating multi-agent or tool-integrated systems;
-	•	developers implementing LLM-driven applications requiring deterministic behavior;
-	•	auditors assessing the fitness and risk posture of AI-powered infrastructure.
+	•	auditors and compliance personnel evaluating AI risk posture;

-RIS v1.0 is technology-agnostic and model-agnostic.
-It applies equally to proprietary, open-source, fine-tuned, distilled, agentic, and multi-modal LLM systems.
+	•	engineering teams building LLM-integrated applications;
+	•	research organizations conducting reproducible benchmarking.

-While Atom Labs maintains LCAC (Least-Context Access Control) as a reference implementation, RIS remains an independent, standalone specification that does not require LCAC or any specific toolchain.
+RIS v1.0 is model-agnostic and does not mandate the use of any specific framework or vendor.
+LCAC (Least-Context Access Control) is referenced solely as an example of a compliant reference implementation.
+RIS remains an independent, neutral specification applicable to any LLM or cognitive system.

-Future versions of RIS will extend this specification to incorporate coherence metrics, multi-agent interference scoring, trust-flow prediction models, and advanced benchmark suites.
-Atom Labs welcomes external feedback, contributions, and adoption by standards bodies, enterprises, and research institutions.
+Future revisions may expand the standard to include coherence metrics, multi-agent interference scoring, predictive trust modeling, and additional benchmark suites.
+Atom Labs invites the research, standards, and enterprise community to review, adopt, and contribute to future versions.

+⸻

 1. Scope

 1.1 Purpose

-The purpose of the Reasoning Integrity Standard (RIS) is to define a normative framework for assessing and assuring the integrity of reasoning performed by LLMs and AI-driven cognitive systems.
-RIS prescribes requirements, controls, evaluation methodologies, and conformance criteria that enable consistent measurement of reasoning reliability across diverse environments and model architectures.

-RIS does not certify correctness of model outputs.
-Instead, it certifies the stability, predictability, and structural integrity of the reasoning process that produces those outputs.
+The Reasoning Integrity Standard (RIS) defines the requirements, controls, measurement methodologies, and conformance criteria necessary to evaluate the integrity of reasoning performed by LLMs and LLM-powered cognitive systems.
+The purpose of RIS is not to measure the correctness or factuality of model outputs, but to measure the stability, predictability, and structural reliability of the reasoning process that produces those outputs.

 1.2 Applicability

-RIS applies to any system that performs or delegates reasoning to:
+RIS applies to any system that conducts or delegates reasoning to:
 	•	large language models (LLMs);
-	•	multi-agent systems;
-	•	autonomous or semi-autonomous AI agents;
+	•	autonomous or semi-autonomous agents;
+	•	multi-agent architectures;
-	•	chain-of-thought pipelines;
+	•	chain-of-thought or stepwise reasoning pipelines;
-	•	tool-augmented or retrieval-augmented models (RAG);
+	•	retrieval-augmented systems (RAG);
-	•	model ensembles or router systems;
+	•	tool-augmented or API-integrated cognitive systems;
-	•	multi-modal cognitive architectures involving LLM components.
+	•	multi-model or ensemble inference architectures.

 RIS is applicable regardless of:
-	•	model provider (e.g., OpenAI, Anthropic, Google, Mistral, Meta, local models);
+	•	model vendor or provider;
-	•	model size or training method;
+	•	model size, training method, or licensing;
-	•	deployment environment (cloud, on-premise, edge);
+	•	deployment environment (cloud, hybrid, on-premise, edge);
-	•	inference configuration (single-turn, multi-turn, stateful agents).
+	•	inference scenario (single-turn, multi-turn, stateful, agentic).

 1.3 Intended Use

-This standard is designed for the following operational contexts:
+RIS is intended to support:
-	•	assessment of model trustworthiness prior to deployment;
+	•	evaluation of LLMs and agentic systems before deployment;
-	•	continuous monitoring of reasoning behavior in production;
+	•	continuous monitoring of reasoning behavior in production environments;
-	•	auditing of AI systems for compliance with governance mandates;
+	•	regulatory and compliance audits involving AI reasoning stability;
-	•	vendor evaluation and procurement processes;
+	•	vendor and model procurement due diligence;
-	•	internal safety and risk assurance programs;
+	•	internal trust, governance, and safety programs;
-	•	research benchmarking and reproducibility studies.
+	•	reproducible research and benchmarking.

-1.4 Out-of-Scope Elements
+1.4 Out of Scope

-The following are not within the scope of RIS v1.0:
+The following areas are outside the scope of RIS v1.0:
-	•	data privacy practices (covered by existing security standards);
+	•	data privacy practices;
-	•	model training, fine-tuning, or dataset governance;
+	•	model training and dataset governance;
-	•	ethical or social impact evaluations unrelated to reasoning stability;
-	•	correctness or factual accuracy of model outputs;
-	•	model fairness, bias, or demographic impact assessments.
+	•	ethics, fairness, bias, or demographic analysis;
+	•	factual correctness of responses;
+	•	model alignment and value judgments unrelated to reasoning integrity.

-These topics may be incorporated by other standards or future RIS extensions but are outside the mandate of this version.
+These areas may be addressed by other standards or future RIS extensions.

-1.5 Normative Requirements Format
+1.5 Normative Language

-RIS uses the following requirement language:
+RIS uses the following requirement terminology:
-	•	“MUST” indicates an absolute requirement.
-	•	“SHALL” indicates a mandatory conformance criterion.
+	•	MUST: an absolute, mandatory requirement for conformance.
+	•	SHALL: a criterion required to meet RIS compliance.
-	•	“SHOULD” indicates a recommended requirement unless a valid reason exists not to follow it.
+	•	SHOULD: a recommended practice unless a justified exception exists.
-	•	“MAY” indicates an optional practice.
+	•	MAY: an optional practice.
-	•	“NOT PERMITTED” indicates a prohibited behavior.
+	•	NOT PERMITTED: a prohibited behavior or configuration.

 1.6 Relationship to LCAC

-LCAC is referenced as a compliant reference implementation of RIS concepts.
+LCAC is a reference implementation illustrating one possible method of achieving RIS compliance.
+RIS does not require LCAC, nor does conformance imply adoption of any specific product, tool, or architecture.

-However:
-	•	Conformance to RIS does not require LCAC.
-	•	RIS is model-agnostic and implementation-agnostic.
+RIS is intended to remain implementation-agnostic.
-	•	LCAC is included solely to demonstrate feasibility and applicability of RIS controls.

-1.7 Versioning and Updates
+1.7 Versioning and Revision Policy

-RIS v1.0 represents the initial release of the Reasoning Integrity Standard.
+RIS v1.0 is the initial published version of the Reasoning Integrity Standard.
+Atom Labs maintains stewardship of the standard until the formation or designation of a formal multi-party standards body.

 Future revisions may include:
-	•	expanded measurement methodologies;
-	•	deeper integration with trust-prediction models;
+	•	expanded risk models;
-	•	benchmark suites for scenario-based testing;
-	•	profiles tailored to specific industries.

-Atom Labs maintains stewardship of the standard until a formal standards body elects to adopt or extend it.
+	•	domain-specific profiles;
+	•	standardized test suites;
+	•	trust-flow prediction methodologies;
+	•	multi-agent interference metrics.

+Revisions will follow a versioned specification model (v1.1, v1.2, v2.0, etc.).

+⸻

+This Markdown is fully compliant with GitHub’s renderer, mkdocs-material, and every static site generator used for standards documentation.

+If you want, I can now output:

+Section 2 — Normative References

+Just say:
+Start Section 2.